webmarcello8080/wp-phone-message/README.md

 Note:
 * Make sure to remove any leading 0s or special calling codes.
-* If you meant to add a local (in country) phone number to your phone's address book, enter the number as if you were calling your contact on the phone.
+* If you meant to add a local (in country) phone number to your phone's extra book, enter the number as if you were calling your contact on the phone.
 * All phone numbers in Argentina (country code "54") should have a "9" between the country code and area code.
 The prefix "15" must be removed so the final number will have 13 digits total: +54 9 XXX XXX XXXX
 * Phone numbers in Mexico (country code "52") need to have "1" after "+52", even if they're Nextel numbers.